jsherman212/svc_stalker/README.md

 **You need to register exception ports for your process before you enable system call interception for it.** Nothing checks if you've done this to save space.

-## Known Issues
-Sometimes a couple of my phones won't boot after checkra1n's patchfinder finished.
-I have yet to figure out what causes this, but if this happens, try again.
-Also, if the device hangs after `bootx`, try again.

 ## Other Notes
 At the moment, this project assumes a 16k page size.
 I've only tested this on